Our Winter Homeschool Schedule

 Here’s what our modified winter homeschool schedule looks like:

 My 11-year-old is usually up early and always gets started right away on his math.
-Instead of making him wait to do his piano lesson/practice until the end of the school day or do his reading at a set reading time, if he’s done with his math early we move on to piano and reading.
+If he’s done with math early we move on to piano and reading, instead of making him wait to do his piano lesson/practice until the end of the school day or do his reading at a set reading time.

 We’re focusing solely on science this winter.
 We finished our last history book in the fall and won’t start the next one until spring.
 That means we do science every day instead of history one day and science the next like we did in the fall.